TymoteuszPilarz/email-client/README.md

 # EmailClient
-Simple email client with graphical user interface written in java.
+Simple email client with graphical user interface written in java.<br/>
 SMPT and POP3 protocols are used for sending and receiving emails respectively.

 Dependencies: